How to Automatically Send Emails Outside Business Hours (2026 Guide)

 If your subscribers are spread across time zones, or your team works 9-to-5 but your audience checks email at 6am or 11pm, "business hours" is the wrong frame for when your emails should go out.
 Email automation software send emails outside business hours workflow questions usually come from one of two places: a global audience that spans time zones your office never sees, or a realization that engagement windows simply don't match your working hours.

 This guide covers four ways to schedule emails outside business hours workflow patterns, how each works, how to set it up in Sequenzy, and one alternative tool for each method.
-It closes with a roundup table and FAQ.
+It then covers the timezone and daylight-saving failure modes that quietly break off-hours sending, and closes with a roundup table and FAQ.

 Why Send Outside Business Hours